What are the biggest problems with online home listings?

 When it comes to buying a home, almost everyone starts their search online, looking at listings on real estate sites.

-Here are some secrets to understanding home listings and making the most of them.
-They’ll help you see through deceptive or distracting practices and avoid mistakes when looking at a home online.
+Here are some problems to be aware of in understanding home listings and making the most of them.
+They’ll help you see through deceptive or distracting practices, and avoid mistakes when looking at homes online.

-As always, the best way to start your search for a home is to get pre-approved with PowerBid Approval.
-It will give you a better idea of what you can afford and make sure you’re ready to move when you click across the home that you want.
+One of the best ways to start your search for a home is to get pre-approved with PowerBid Approval.
+It will give you a better idea of what you can afford and make sure you’re ready to move when you click onto the home that you want.

 Misleading terms

 Home listings often use language designed to make the property sound more appealing, but some terms are used to hide issues.
-Be mindful of vague or overly positive descriptions—take them as cues to dig deeper into the home’s real condition.
+Be mindful of vague or overly positive descriptions, and take them as cues to dig deeper into the home’s real condition.

-Here’s a list of common misleading terms and what they might actually mean:
+Here’s are some common misleading terms and what they might actually mean.

 Low asking price